ergoplatform/ergodocs/docs/node/install/manual.md

 * The `-Xmx4G` flag determines the JVM's max heap size; recommended setting is `4-6G` based on available memory.
 * During the initial syncing process, allocate more memory using `-Xmx4g`.
 Upon completion of the syncing process, reduce this to `-Xmx1g`.
 ///
 Following the execution of this command, the node will commence syncing.
-Wait for the API initialization before proceeding to the subsequent step.
+Wait for the API initialization before proceeding to the next step.

-> **Note:** The filename `ergo.conf` can be modified as desired.
-This file is a repository for all configuration parameters, and only parameters differing from the default values need to be overwritten.

 ---